secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 **YOU MUST CONNECT HOPIN TO MARKETO BEFORE YOU TURN ON REGISTRATION IN HOPIN (STEP 1 BELOW)**

 1. `01a Registration from Hopin` is used if you are using HopIn registration pages.
-This smart campaign triggers off of a custom activity `Registers for HopIn Event` and will add the registrant to the proper campaign.
+This smart campaign triggers off of a custom activity `Registers for HopIn Event` and will add the registrant to the proper campaign. **THIS WILL ONLY PASS `First Name`, `Last Name`, `Email`, and the name of the event.
+In order to capture any of the custom fields (like company name), you'll need to set up the next step to capture registrants from Marketo.
+Otherwise, a dataload will be required**
    - To use, make sure you update the program token `{{my.hopin event name}}` with your HopIn event name.
 Use `starts with` as the operator to make sure you catch all registrants.
 You can pull the `Event Name` from the HopIn platform.
    - When token is updated, you can turn on.
 No changes are necessary for the Flow.
    - Do not turn on if you are not utilizing HopIn registration pages